iTechUz/js-interview/General-questions.md

     greeting();
 ```

-### 7. Is const variable makes the value immutable
+### 12. Is const variable makes the value immutable?
-No, the const variable doesn't make the value immutable.
+- [x] Answer: No, the const variable doesn't make the value immutable.
 But it disallows subsequent assignments(i.e, You can declare with assignment but can't assign another value later)
 ```js
     const userList = [];
     userList.push("John"); // Can mutate even though it can't re-assign console.log(userList); // ['John']
 ```

 ## nullish coalescing operator

-### 8. What is nullish coalescing operator (??)?
+### 13. What is nullish coalescing operator (??)?
-It is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
+- [x] Answer: It is a logical operator that returns its right-hand side operand when its left-hand side operand is null or undefined, and otherwise returns its left-hand side operand.
 This can be contrasted with the logical OR (||) operator, which returns the right-hand side operand if the left operand is any falsy value, not only null or undefined.
 ```js
     console.log(null ?? true); // true
     console.log(false ?? true); // false
     console.log(undefined ?? true); // true
 ```
-### What is the output of below console statement with unary operator
+### 14. What is the output of below console statement with unary operator?
-Let's take console statement with unary operator as given below,
+- [x] Answer: Let's take console statement with unary operator as given below,

 `console.log(+"Hello");`
 The output of the above console log statement returns NaN.
 Because the element is prefixed by the unary operator and the JavaScript interpreter will try to convert that element into a number type.
 Since the conversion fails, the value of the statement results in NaN value.

 ## Conditional

-### 9. What is a conditional operator in javascript
+### 15. What is a conditional operator in javascript
-The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statements.
+- [x] Answer: The conditional (ternary) operator is the only JavaScript operator that takes three operands which acts as a shortcut for if statements.

 ```js
     var isAuthenticated = false;